DC-BSU-RAK/skills-portfolio-anieljclariza/Assessment 1 - Skills Portfolio/README.md

 - **displayMenu**: A function that displays the difficulty level menu at the beginning of the quiz.
 - **randomInt**: A function that determines the values used in each question.
 The min and max values of the numbers should be based on the difficulty level chosen as described above.
 - **decideOperation**: A function that randomly decides whether the problem is an addition or subtraction problem and returns a char.
-- displayProblem: A function that displays the question to the user and accepts their answer.
+- **displayProblem**: A function that displays the question to the user and accepts their answer.
--** isCorrect**: A function that checks whether the users answer was correct and outputs an appropriate message
+-**isCorrect**: A function that checks whether the users answer was correct and outputs an appropriate message
 - **displayResults**: function that outputs the users final score out of a possible 100 and ranks the user based on their score (e.g. A+ for a score over 90)

 &nbsp;